This blog may contain affiliate links. Read our disclosure policy for more info.

 Larch season is when the larch trees turn yellow and orange, and people come from all over the world to witness it!
 The season typically begins in mid-September, so if you come early in the month you might not see the colors you’re looking for.
 Nonetheless, it’s still a beautiful hike!
 Experience autumn colors with crisp, fall air, and of course the stunning mountain views.
 This spectacular trail is easily one of the best things to do in Banff.

 You should allot 5-6 hours if you plan on doing this moderate hike, as it’s 9 km (5.6 miles) out and back.
-The Larch Valley hike starts from Moraine Lake (arguably the busiest lake in Canada.), so be prepared to start early and read our blog about getting parking at Moraine Lake before you go.
+The Larch Valley hike starts from Moraine Lake (arguably the busiest lake in Canada.), so be prepared to start early and read our blog about how to get to Moraine Lake before you go.

-It’s also important to note that Moraine Lake road is only open from the end of May to mid-October each year.
-All other months, it is closed because of avalanche risks.
+Whether you’re planning to visit during larch season or at a different time of year, you can only get to Moraine Lake by shuttle or tour bus from the end of May to mid-October each year.
+In all other months, the road is closed because of avalanche risks.

 2. Banff’s Farmers Market